yash-sharma1/docs-site/docs/encoding.md

 ```

 #### Freeze
-Freeze transaction would move the amount of the tokens into a `fronze` state, in which it cannot be used to transfer or send new orders.
+Freeze transaction would move the amount of the tokens into a `frozen` state, in which it cannot be used to transfer or send new orders.

 ```go
 // please note the field name is the JSON name.